 When we continuously try diet after diet, the brain adapts to become efficient at the skill of restriction.
 This is why, after many months of Weight Watchers, for example, your brain rattles off exactly how many points every food is worth whether you want to run through this useless math or not.
 As we just demonstrated, dieting and restriction isn’t a very effective skill to have.

-Furthermore, dieting is a waste of willpower.
-Some studies have shown that willpower is a finite resource, and while it can certainly increase over time, it is usually a static amount within any given day.
-When we use our willpower to restrict the foods that we love, that restriction only perpetuates the restrict-binge cycle, eventually leaving us right back where we started — perhaps even more ‘in the hole’ and feeling demoralized and defeated.
+What does this mean for the effectiveness, or rather ineffectiveness, of dieting?
+When we use our willpower to restrict the foods that we love, that restriction only burns out our willpower and perpetuates the restrict-binge cycle, eventually leaving us right back where we started — perhaps even more ‘in the hole’ and feeling depleted, demoralized, and defeated.

 If you want to stop dieting and also stop overeating, you need to redirect your willpower to a better skill.
 Stop practicing restriction.
-Instead, practice the #1 skill of Psycho-Spiritual Wellness: emotional tolerance.
+Instead, practice the #1 skill of the Psycho-Spiritual Wellness path to stopping compulsive eating: emotional tolerance.

 A Better Skill Than Dieting: Emotional Tolerance